hectortakami/flutter-factory/A01376466 Ivan Honc/jesus_replica/README.md

 ## Edit the template app

 1. delete all code in "main.dart" file
-2. start writing mateapp and select the first option the new code should look like this:
+2. start writing mateapp and select the first option  A01376466 - I did not understand this line. the new code should look like this:
 ```dart
 import 'package:flutter/material.dart';